ccolombijn/tool-utils-mvc-application/README.md

 Which will add more menu items (because the added modules have a `label` property and are returned by `myApp`) like `myAppModule`, `index.html#mySecondModule` will execute `myApp.mAppSecondModule` and so on.

 ## Using `UI` with `application.call`
-`UI` is a Component library for ready-to-use interface elements, like forms, tables and other elemnts visible to the end user. `application.call` stores a component from a library like `UI` for later use, and to attach `application.before` and `application.hook`  to this call.
+`UI` is a Component library for ready-to-use interface elements, like forms, tables and other elements visible to the end user. `application.call` stores a component from a library like `UI` for later use, and to attach `application.before` and `application.hook`  to this call.

 ```javascript
 const call = application.call;